 - An examination of the history of your condition and how it has changed over time

 These findings could well be critical for approving or denying your claim.
-In fact, if you have a long history of emergency room visits, examinations by different doctors, and any therapeutic procedures, such as acupuncture, physical therapy, medications trials and different dosages, your credibility may be boosted, which can only help your case.
+If you have a long history of emergency room visits, examinations by different doctors and any therapeutic procedures, such as acupuncture, physical therapy, medication trials, and different dosages, your credibility may be boosted, which can only help your case.

-If you are prepared to gather the documentation discussed and any other particular to your situation, you can file a back pain claim on your own; but if you are denied and have to appeal, it would be a good idea to arm yourself with a qualified attorney who handles Social Security disability claims.
 This attorney should have experience with the Social Security and Supplemental Security Income disability application and appeals processes.
-Also check to be sure the attorney has successfully handled chronic back pain claims as well.
+Also, check to be sure the attorney has successfully handled chronic back pain claims as well.